 Tour pickup in Tromso City Center was at the Scandic Ishavshotel.
 During the hour long bus ride to base camp, our energetic guide shared some of Tromso’s history and a short video on the science behind the Northern Lights.
 Once we arrived, the guide offered a warm suit and tripod to each of us.
 Both are included in the tour.

 As we assembled in the warm hut, our guide walked us through how to setup our cameras to photograph the Northern Lights.
 This was incredibly helpful if you’re not familiar with nighttime photography.

-Getting a Glimpse of the Northern Lights
+Getting a Glimpse of the Northern Lights in Tromso

 Within an hour, the lights made their appearance.
 At first, they were a faint haze in the sky over the mountains.
 Gradually, they got brighter until they were visibly green and dancing rapidly across the sky.
 The base camp is located along a fjord, so the lights reflected in the water.
 Our guide was jumping up and down with excitement!

 If you want to leave photography to the experts, Tromso Friluftsenter guides will take photos for you.
 They will give you a business card with a link to download them a few days after your tour at no extra cost.